 While I don’t have any personal recommendations for where to eat, my good friends at Plates Pillows & Places told me to check out Umami as an awesome tapas place, and I have complete trust in what they say, however, we again were limited in our choice by our little man.

-Be sure to also find Plaza del Salvador (that is where I have dropped the pin in the interactive map at the top of this post), there are some great little antique bars there and a gorgeous church you can pop your head into if you have time.
+Be sure to also find Plaza del Salvador, there are some great little antique bars there and a gorgeous church you can pop your head into if you have time.

 While there is no doubt that the Barrio Santa Cruz has come full circle and is once again a thriving hotspot of Seville if you look closely you will still see reminders of its not so savory past.
 Once such example is the Skull of Susona in the door where her old home was, a real-life Romeo & Juliet tragedy.